LuisFernandoGit/SignRunner/App/README.md

 # Run the app
-Create a react native project an import these scripts.
+Create a React Native project an import these scripts.